ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2021/en.md

 2. The Loser's Bracket will play on the same pool as the Winner's bracket of the same weekend.
 3. The Qualifiers pool will be different from all the other rounds, as it will have a format of 2 NoMod maps, 1 Hidden map, 1 HardRock map, 1 DoubleTime map.
 4. Each mappool consists of 6 brackets: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
-5. The mappools from Group Stage until Round of 16 will have 14 maps each.
-The quarterfinals mappool will have 15 maps.
-The mappools from Semifinals until Grand Finals will have 19 maps.
+5. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals mappool will consist of 15 maps, Semifinals, Finals and Grand Finals mappool will consist of 16 maps.
-6. The size of the NoMod bracket will be of 4 in Group Stage until Round Of 16, it will be of 5 in Quarterfinals, and it will be of 6 in Semifinals until Grand Finals.
-7. The size of the Hidden, Hard Rock, and Double Time will be of 2 from Group Stage until Quarterfinals, and it will be of 3 from Semifinals until Grand Finals.
+6. The size of the Hidden, HardRock and DoubleTime brackets will be 2 in all stages and 3 for the FreeMod bracket in all stages as well.
-8. The size of the FreeMod pool will be of 3 during the rest of the tournament.
-9. The FreeMod pool is played with FreeMod activated.
+7. The FreeMod pool is played with FreeMod activated.
 Every player **has** to pick Hidden, HardRock or both.
-In the team tournament, at least two players have to pick Hidden, HardRock or both.
+And at least one player of each team must have at least one mod activated.
+8. Player must select different mod combinations with their team member. (e.g. both are using hidden or both are using HardRock)
-10. The Tiebreaker is played under FreeMod conditions but it is not necessary to enable mods.
+9. The Tiebreaker is played under FreeMod conditions but it is not necessary to have mod activated for both teams.
-11. The mappool for each stage will be showcased a week before.
+10. The mappool for each stage will be showcased a week beforehand.

 ### Scheduling instructions

 1. Every stage will be held **during the weekend**.
 It is, however, allowed to schedule it on another day, if no good time is found during the weekend and a referee is available.
+2. Matches are allowed to overlap if referees are available.
-2. We will try to schedule as good as possible to fit with the timezones.
+3. We will try to schedule as good as possible to fit with the timezones.
 The schedule of each stage will be released on the weekend prior to it.
-3. Reschedules will only be considered if both players/teams agree to a time, this needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in that particular week when the match takes place.
+4. Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in that particular week when the match takes place.
-4. For the team tournament, reschedules may only be requested by **the team captain**.
+5. Reschedules may only be requested by **the team captain**.

 ### Match regulations

-1. A private lobby will be created 10 minutes before the scheduled match takes place by a referee.
-Both players will be invited into the room when it's match time.
+1. A private lobby will be created 10 minutes before the match started by a referee.
+Both team's captains will be invited into the room when it's match time.
+Then the referee or the captains will invite the other players into the room.
 2. If no staff or referee is available the match will be postponed.
-3. If one of the players is late, the maximum time the match can be postponed by is 10 minutes.
+3. If less than the minimum required players attend, the maximum time the match can be postponed is **10 minutes**.
 4. There is no penalty for not joining the room instantly after match time as long as it's within the postponed time.
-5. If neither of the players are in the lobby after 10 minutes, the highest seeded player will advance.
-6. If neither of both teams have the minimum required players after 10 minutes, the highest seeded team will advance.
+5. If neither of both teams have the minimum required players after 10 minutes it will count as a loss for both teams in Group Stage.
+In the double elimination bracket the highest seeded team will advance.
-7. During the 1v1 tournament, matches will be played as Head to Head and ScoreV2.
-The name of the room will be "CGTS 2021: (Player 1) vs (Player 2)"
-8. During the team tournament, matches will be played as Team VS and ScoreV2.
-The name of the room will be "CGTS 2021: (Team Red) vs (Team Blue)".
+6. The match will be played as TeamVs and ScoreV2 and the name of the room must be: "AGTS 2021: (Team Red) vs (Team Blue)".
-9. During the knockout stage, each player/team is allowed one warm-up and it must be below **3 minutes**, and must be sent to the referee and streamer of the match one hour prior to the match's start time.
-Otherwise, the player/team will have no warmups.
+7. Each team is allowed one warm-up but it must be below 3 minutes, and must be sent to the referee and streamer of the match one hour prior to the match's start time.
+Otherwise, the team will have no warmups.
+8. If a team does not respect the time said in the rule above, they will not have any warm-up for their match.
-10. Each player/team has to ban one beatmap to be selected from the pool (apart from Tiebreaker).
-These beatmaps are not allowed to be picked by any player/team in the entire match.
+9. Each captain has to ban one beatmap from the pool (apart from Tiebreaker).
+These beatmaps are not allowed to be picked by any team in the entire match.
-11. Each player/team captains will roll with the command `!roll` in the chat.
+10. The captain of each team will roll with the command `!roll` in the chat.
-12. The player/team with the highest roll bans second and picks first.
-The player/team with the lowest roll bans first and picks second.
+11. The team with the highest roll bans second and picks first.
+The team with the lowest roll bans first and picks second.
-13. Each player/team captain has 2 mins to announce their ban.
+12. Each captain has 2 mins to announce their ban.
 If they didn't tell the referee by that time the ban will be made with a roll.
-14. Beatmap selection will then alternate between each player/team captain selecting a beatmap out of the map pool.
+13. Beatmap selection will then alternate between each captain selecting a beatmap out of the map pool.
-15. Players/Team captains may pick freely from any bracket.
+14. Captains may pick freely from any bracket.
-16. Players/Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-If a player didn't tell their pick before the end of the timer the map will be picked with a roll.
-And if players do not get ready before the end of the roll, the match will be started, no matter what.
+15. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
+If a team didn't tell their pick before the end of the timer the map will be picked with a roll.
-17. During the team tournament, exchanging players during a match is allowed without limitations.
+16. Exchanging players during a match is allowed without limitations.
-18. If a player disconnects between the beatmaps, the match can be delayed for 10 minutes at maximum.
+17. If a player disconnects between the beatmaps and the team cannot provide an exchange the match can be delayed 10 minutes at most.
 This delay can only be applied once.
-19. If a player disconnects after 30 seconds, they are treated as if they have failed the map.
+18. If a player disconnects, they get treated as if they failed the map.
-20. Disconnects within 30 seconds after beatmap begin can be rematched.
-This is only allowed once per match, per player/team.
+19. Disconnects within 30 seconds after the beatmap was started allows the map to be replayed.
+This is only allowed once per team.
-21. Failed players' scores do count.
+20. Failed players' scores do get added to the team score.
-22. If the beatmap ends in a draw the game will be nullified and the map will be replayed.
-If it does end in a tie again, the map will be nullified again, and the player/team who picked it will have to pick another map.
+21. If the beatmap ends in a draw the game will be nullified and the map will be replayed.
-23. In case of a tie in points (example: 4-4 in BO9) the Tiebreaker is selected.
+22. In case of a tie in points (example: 4-4 in BO9) the tiebreaker is selected.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"